cloudfroster/react-workflow/README.md

-## React-workflow
+## React-workflow (Data winner version)

+##This is data winner version demo code, want to be the latest features, please click the master branch, the latest, the most interesting features are reflected here.

 ### Why
 ```
-  Large SPA application is hard to design, because a lot of things to consider
+  Large SPA application is hard to design, because a lot of things need to consider
   The boilerplate had solved the difficulty for you:

   > ES6